spacecatpixel/lokidocs/docs/Introduction/LokiNetwork.md

 # Loki Network

 ## Wallets
 Wallets offer a gateway to private decentralised transactions and communications.
-They allow you to hold and secure Loki, [mine](../Mining/MiningOverview.md) and trade peer-to-peer.
+They allow you to hold, secure and trade Loki with peers.
 [Download an official Loki wallet](https://loki.network/getting-started/) today and start taking back control of your online privacy.

 To learn more about wallets [click here](../Wallets/WalletsOverview.md).